QubitPi/management-blogs/docs/_posts/2022-09-05-arango-java-driver.md

 1. ArangoDatabase with **ArangoDatabase#query()**
 2. ArangoDatabaseAsync with **ArangoDatabaseAsync#query()**

-> Application design should take it into account that
+> 📋 Application design should take it into account that [ArangoDatabase][ArangoDatabase] and
-> [ArangoDatabase][ArangoDatabase] and [ArangoDatabaseAsync][ArangoDatabaseAsync] are makde two separate types.
+> [ArangoDatabaseAsync][ArangoDatabaseAsync] are loaded as two _separate_ types.
+Application, should it offers the
-> Application, should it offers the ability to switch between syanc and async querying on the flight, should not depend
+> ability to switch between syanc and async querying on the flight, shall not depend on the driver's interface but have
-> on the driver's interface but have its own abstraction layer
+> its own abstraction layer

 For example, suppose we have a "java_driver_graph_test_db" database which has a [named graph](named graph) "traversalGraph" with one edge collection (called "edges") and one vertex collection (named "circles")